Royal Adelaide Hospital

 About emergency departments in South Australia

-South Australia has 5 major public hospitals with emergency departments reporting live wait time data.
-Data is sourced from SA Health and updated every 30 minutes.
+South Australia has 6 hospitals with emergency departments reporting live wait time data (5 public, 1 private).
+Data is sourced from SA Health and Healthscope and refreshed throughout the day.

 Wait times vary significantly by time of day, day of the week, and season.
 Winter months (June to August) typically see the longest waits due to flu season.
 Triage category 4 and 5 patients (semi-urgent and non-urgent) experience the longest waits, often several hours.